 The submarine bathymetry of the Gulf of Corinth consists of four main physiographic provinces: a) the continental shelf; b) the continental slope; c) the continental rise and d) the abyssal plain.
 This system is completed by the Delphic Plateau and the Alkyonides Basin (Heezen et al., 1966).
-In the central basin of the Gulf of Corinth, an abyssal plain with water depths >800m occurs.
-This flat area is characterized by low gradients <0.5º (Poulos et al., 1996).
-The water masses within the basin are separated in two main categories: a) euphotic zone (0-200 m) wherein temperature and salinity vary seasonally with depth; and waters below 200 m, where the temperature and salinity remain almost constant.
+Water depth in the abyssal plain, in the central basin of the Gulf of Corinth, reaches more than 800 m.
+This flat area is characterised by gentle gradients <0.5º (Poulos et al., 1996).
+The water masses within the basin are separated into two main categories: a) euphotic zone (0–200 m) wherein temperature and salinity seasonally vary with depth; and waters below 200 m, where temperature and salinity remain almost constant.
 Sea-surface temperature and salinity range between 25°C and 38.55 psu (summer) and 14.3°C and 38.35 psu (winter), respectively.
 Below 200 m, they remain almost constant at 13.3°C and 38.57 psu (summer) and 12.8°C and 38.41 psu (winter), respectively (Anderson and Carmack, 1973).
-Seasonal fluctuations of the concentration of dissolved oxygen are observed, with higher saturation values between February and August (Friligos et al., 1985) and maximum saturation (>80%) just below the sea surface.
-However, the water column below 200 m to near the sea floor contains oxygen, indicating renewal processes.
-The water circulation is dominated by a semi-diurnal baroclinic tide generated in the deep centre of the Gulf (Drakopoulos and Lascaratos, 1998) that is characterized as a microtidal environment (Tsimplis, 1994).
-In the central part of the Gulf the velocity of the currents is very low (<8 cm/s, Poulos et al., 1996), whereas high velocity bottom currents and upwellings are generated in the western part at Mornos and Nafpaktos bays (Rubi et al., 2022).
-The surface water circulation is dominated by the funneling of both wind and water through the narrow Rion Straits, where near-surface current velocities can exceed 100 cm/s (Piper et al., 1990).
+Seasonal fluctuations in the concentration of dissolved oxygen are observed, with higher saturation values between February and August (Friligos et al., 1985) and maximum saturation (>80%) just below the sea surface.
+However, the water column from the sea floor to just below -200 mis oxygenated, indicating renewal processes.
+Water circulation is dominated by a semi-diurnal baroclinic tide generated in the deep centre of the GoC (Drakopoulos and Lascaratos, 1998) that is characterised as a microtidal environment (Tsimplis, 1994).
+In the central part of the GoC, the velocity of the currents is very low (<8 cm/s, Poulos et al., 1996), whereas high-velocity bottom currents and upwellings are generated in the western part at Nafpaktos bay where the Mornos River is discharging (Rubi et al., 2022).
+The surface water circulation is dominated by the funnelling of both wind and water through the narrow Rion Strait, where near-surface current velocities can exceed 100 cm/s (Piper et al., 1990).